Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: The optical model potential in the coupled-channel calculation for + B e reactions

-To find the suitable potential depth $V_o$ in Eq.~(1) for the $\alpha$ + $^8$Be reaction, we must first estimate the nuclear and Coulomb geometrical parameters as many of the OM parameters are currently unknown.
-We searched by performing multiple $s$-wave scattering calculations using a spherical $^8$Be nucleus fixed at the Hoyle energy $E$ = 0.28 MeV.
-With many trials, we eventually obtained a series of central potential well-depth $V_o$ = 4.4, 11, 22, 38, 59 MeV, and so on.
+To search for the potential depth, $V_o$ in Eq.~(\ref{Vn}), we first perform numerous $s$-wave scattering calculations with a hypothetical spherical $^8$Be nucleus, at an energy fixed at the Hoyle energy of $E$ = 0.28 MeV.
+After extensive experimentation, we obtained a sequence of central potential well depths $V_o$ = 4.4, 11, 22, 38 and 59 MeV.
+It is necessary to choose a starting potential depth $V_o$ from this set based on sound physical principles for our problem at hand.

-Deep, local potential nuclear structure calculations for two-body $\alpha$ +$^8$Be interaction have been carried out by Buck $et~al$ \cite{Buc13}.
-Using $V_o$ = 144 MeV in their nuclear potential of Eq.\ (2) together with the Coulomb potential in their cluster-core Hamiltonian, numerically solving the Schr\"odinger equation they obtained from their eigensolutions the excitation energy levels, widths, and charge radii for the first few states of the Hoyle band in $^{12}$C. Such a deep 144-MeV potential has the artifact that in addition to the two Pauli-blocked states occupied by the two $\alpha$ particles of the target $^8$Be nucleus in the potential, there are many unoccupied single-$\alpha$-particle bound states that can lead to spurious high-energy gamma transitions upon the formation of a compound system of the $\alpha$ particle with $^8$Be inside the potential pocket.
-To choose the appropriate starting point for our potential depth search, we, therefore, take the view that our OM potential is an extension of the bound-state potential of a single $\alpha$ particle in the continuum.
-Therefore, of the series of well-depths found above, we chose $V_o$ $\sim$ 11 MeV as the starting point for our potential parameters search.
-This $V_o$ $\sim$ 11 MeV also happens to be compatible with the well-depth of attractive mean-field potential for an alpha-particle reported in \cite{AR07, AR07a, Des21} in their treatment of the $^{12}$C nucleus as a 3$\alpha$ system, where the repulsive interactions among the $\alpha$ particles have been taken into account.
+In the study of the nuclear structure of $^{12}$C, Buck {\it et al.} \cite{Buc13} used a deep and local two-body potential to model the interaction between $\alpha$ and $^8$Be.
+They chose a potential depth of $V_o$ = 144 MeV (see Eq.~(2) in Ref.\cite{Buc13}), combined with the Coulomb potential within the cluster-core Hamiltonian.
+By solving the Schrödinger equation, they obtained the excitation energy levels, widths, and charge radii for the first few states of the Hoyle band in $^{12}$C. However, this deep potential of 144 MeV may introduce an artifact: besides the lowest two Pauli-blocked and hard-$\alpha$-core-blocked states occupied by the two $\alpha$ particles of the $^8$Be nucleus in the potential, there are many vacant single $\alpha$-particle bound states that can lead to spurious high-energy $\gamma$ transitions when an $\alpha$ particle forms a compound system with $^8$Be in the potential pocket, which can decay down to vacant single $\alpha$-particle bound states by electromagnetic radiation.